FabioLolix/BSD-Timeline/.github/ISSUE_TEMPLATE/1-addition.md

 ---
-name: Add a Linux distribution
+name: Add a BSD system
-about: For new Linux distro, submit an issue here
+about: For new BSD system, submit an issue here
 ---

 Will be added **ONLY**  distributions that have a fullfilled page at the [info archive](https://distroware.gitlab.io/)